 Little known fact: Finland has the highest connectivity per capita in the developed world.

-TH: What was the happiest moment of your life in Finland?
+WW: What was the happiest moment of your life in Finland?

 Lilian: I haven’t won the Euro jackpot so I can’t claim happiest moment yet.
 [TH: LOL that’s super Singaporean.]